jia-aneja/cse15l-lab-reports/labreport2.md

 ![Image](WhatsApp%20Image%202024-01-30%20at%2011.37.11%20AM.jpeg)

-1. The `main` method creates a new `Handler` object which calls the `handleRequest` method.
-In this case the `start` method is not called because the Server is already started and running at port 4444.
+1. In the above example, only the `handleRequest` method is called.
+The `start` and `main` methods are not called because the Server is already started and running at port 4444.

-2. The `main` method takes one argument that is the port number which is an integer.
-The `'Handler` class implements the `URLHandler` interface which has the `handleRequest` method.
-This means that the `Handler` class must also implement the `handleRequest` method.
-The `handleRequest` method takes a URI as an argument.
+2. In this example, we are not executing any files, we are only updating the message shown by updating the URL using the `add-message` string.
+The `handleRequest` method checks if the path of the URI conatins `add-message` and then the string is split multiple times.

 3. In this example, when we run the server with the request `/add-message?s=How are you&user=yash` then according to the `handleRequest` method of the `ChatServer.java` file, the else statement is executed, the request is splitted at `&` and then the two elements of the parameters are splitted at `=`.
 We get the message array as `["s", "How are you"]` and the user array as `["user","yash"]`.
 The message `yash: How are you` is printed in the next line because the previous line `jpolitz: Hello` ends with a `\n`.